tomhiskey/tom-personal-site-jekyll/blog/index.md

 layout: page
 ---

+Please [head over to Medium](https://medium.com/@tomhiskey) for all my latest words.

+Also, here's [How we made personas](https://farewill.com/blog/how-we-made-personas-to-help-us-empathise-with-customers) – a piece I wrote on the Farewill blog, July 2021.

-I'll be writing [at Medium](https://medium.com/@tomhiskey) from now on.
-Here are all ramblings up to Sep 2020.
+Some other ramblings up to Sep 2020...

 ### [I rebuilt my website the hard way – again](/blog/i-rebuilt-my-website-the-hard-way-again/)
 *27 Sep 2020.* Having rebuilt my website the hard way last year, I decided to rebuild my website the hard way, again...